PRECIOUS-Gold holds around $1,500/oz on trade war, global growth woes

-* SPDR Gold holdings jumped 1% on Wednesday
+* SPDR Gold holdings jump 1% on Wednesday

 * Spot gold may gain further to $1,524/oz - technicals